-As we have already studied in the previous page, PHP is a hugely popular
+As we have already studied in the previous tutorial, What is PHP, PHP is a hugely popular

 A new catch in using PHP is that because it is a server side scripting language so, it needs a server's environment even when you are developing the script in your local machine.
 No need to worry about this as there are many softwares which you can use to create a server environment in the local host, which is your PC, and then start writing PHP code.
 But when your website is live then all the code will be interpreted by the server itself and the client's system need not to have a server installed, only a browser is enough.